erose/recipes/vegetarian_chili.md

 Add the garlic, chili powder, cumin, smoked paprika, and oregano.
 Cook until fragrant while stirring constantly, about 1 minute.

 Add the diced tomatoes and their juices, the drained black beans and pinto beans, vegetable broth.
 Stir to combine and let the mixture come to a simmer.
 Continue cooking, stirring occasionally and reducing heat as necessary to maintain a gentle simmer, for 30 minutes.
+DO NOT COVER.
 Remove the chili from heat.

 Add the chopped cilantro, stir to blend, and then mix in the lime juice, to taste.
 Add salt to taste, too.